 I visited Lisbon as solo traveler in January 2019 for a total of 6 days and absolutely loved it!
-Lisbon is a very walkable city with friendly people who speak English very well in addition to their native language of Portuguese.
+Lisbon is a very walkable city with friendly people who speak English in addition to their native language of Portuguese.

 My flight to Lisbon was $350 roundtrip on Delta Airlines from Washington, D.C. (layover in New York-JFK).